Emurgo/yoroi/README.md

 ### Both platforms

+Make sure your Node.js version matches `v10.14.2`.
+If you have `nvm` installed, you can just `nvm use`

 ```
 # install rustup
 curl https://sh.rustup.rs -sSf | sh

-# use 1.38.0 version
+# use 1.41.0 version
-rustup toolchain install 1.38.0
+rustup toolchain install 1.41.0
-rustup install 1.38.0
+rustup install 1.41.0
-rustup target add wasm32-unknown-unknown --toolchain 1.38.0
+rustup target add wasm32-unknown-unknown --toolchain 1.41.0
 ```
-Make sure `rustc --version` outputs `1.38.0`, which is the stable version (and not nightly).
+Make sure `rustc --version` outputs `1.41.0`, which is the stable version (and not nightly).

-Also, make sure your `nodeJS` verison matches `v10.14.2`.
-If you have `nvm` installed, you can just `nvm use`.

 ### ios